-To discuss the challenges and opportunities facing HR and OD professionals, on January 28th, we brought together 32 senior practitioners in Amsterdam.
-The event, was the first hosted by our new Netherlands team and also celebrated Rupert Morrison’s new book, Data-driven Organisation Design: Sustaining the Competitive Edge through Organizational Analytics.
+To discuss the challenges and opportunities facing HR and OD professionals, we brought together 32 senior practitioners in Amsterdam.
+The event, was the first hosted by our new Netherlands team and also celebrated Rupert Morrison’s book, Data-driven Organisation Design: Sustaining the Competitive Edge through Organizational Analytics.
 The evening drew on art, architecture and new data-centric thinking to help answer the question: How can intuition, experience and data all be used as part of an analytical process to enhance insights across the organisation, drive decision-making, and help making changes real?

 The gathering was under no illusions at the gravity of this question.
 Professor Ard-Pieter de Man, author and director of SIOO, the Dutch consultants’ training organisation, immediately emphasised that “even consultancy firms need to rethink their structures”, to become more agile.
 Consulting firms that to date have sold support for transformation by offering long hours, data crunching and bespoke analysis will in future have to leverage their talents through data-led insights, replicable tools and faster time to value.

 Using art and storytelling, consultants AimAtArt, helped the group to think through current and future organisation design and management practices in a different light.